highestop/demo-angular-lib-multi-entries/README.md

 }
 ```

 Then, try to import some modules or services.
 We can either import from a single package like `@demo/demo1` or import all at once from the main package `@demo`.

+If only one package `@demo/demo1` is imported, app's bundle will not include other packages, like `@demo/demo2`.
+If at least one import from the main entry `@demo`, everything will be considered as necessary to compile.

 ```ts
 // src/app/app.module.ts